-Defective or inadequate street layout. - For the most part, the streets in the Study Area are not adequate, as the current streets are not constructed serving the developable area and West 16th Avenue is a gravel township road intended to be constructed to urban standards with curb, gutter and asphalt paving.
-The study area would benefit greatly from an improved street and connectivity with existing streets.
+Defective or inadequate street layout. - For the most part, the streets in the Study Area are not adequate, as the current street dead-ends, needs a mil and overlay as conditions are deteriorating due to inadequate drainage, and no additional street access is available.
+Large vehicle access is minimized in the area due to inadequate street network.
+Additional drainage improvements are necessary to improve storm water management in the area as industrial development proceeds.
+The study area would benefit greatly from an improved street and connectivity with existing streets and drainage improvements.